XraySpectroscopy/xafsorg/docs/analysis.rst

 * `Scott Calvin's EXAFS Divination Set <Analysis/EXAFS_Divination_Set.html>`__

-* Papers n the topic of how to determine if E0 parameters found in a fit are sensible and how excessively large E0 values can affect data analysis
+* Papers on the topic of how to determine if E\ :sub:`0` parameters found in a fit are sensible and how excessively large E\ :sub:`0` values can affect data analysis

   * *Multiple solutions in data fitting: a trap in EXAFS structural analysis and some ideas to avoid it*